jamesjharper/integra8/examples/README.md

 ## Custom Command Line Parameters
-Integra8 supports a concept of *test context*, which can be used for managing state between tests and forwarding command line parameters within a test applications.
+Integra8 supports a notion of *test context*, which can be used for managing state between tests and forwarding command line parameters within a test application.

 Internally, Integra8 leverages [structopt](https://docs.rs/structopt/latest/structopt/) for managing
 command line parameters.
 The input parameters can be extended via `main_test{ parameters : ... }` which takes either an inline `struct` definition or externally defined Type which implements the `structopt` trait.

-> Note, your toml file must include `structopt` in order for the marco to be able to find it.
+> Note, your toml file must include `structopt` for the macro to be able to find it.

 ### Example